Serving all people by providing personalized health and wellness through exemplary care, education and research.

 If you have kidney failure or other kidney problems, tell your healthcare provider.
 In some cases, the contrast dye can cause kidney failure.
 This is especially true if the patient has underlying kidney problems or is dehydrated.

 If you take the diabetes medicine called metformin with the contrast, you are at risk for developing metabolic acidosis.
 This is a condition where you have an unsafe change in blood pH.
 People with kidney disease are more prone to kidney damage after contrast exposure.

 There may be other risks depending on your specific medical problems.
 Make sure your healthcare provider knows about all your medical problems before the procedure.

 Certain things may make a CT scan of the chest less accurate.
 These include:

 You may have a chest CT scan as an outpatient or as part of your stay in a hospital.
 Procedures may vary depending on your condition and your hospital’s practices.

 Generally the chest CT scan follows this process:

-While the CT scan itself causes no pain, having to lie still for the length of the procedure might cause some discomfort or pain, particularly in the case of a recent injury or invasive procedure such as surgery.
+The CT scan itself causes no pain.
+However, having to lie still for the length of the procedure might cause some discomfort or pain, particularly in the case of a recent injury or invasive procedure such as surgery.
 The technologist will use all possible comfort measures and complete the procedure as quickly as possible to minimize any discomfort or pain.